rails/rails/guides/source/action_mailer_basics.md

 attachments['filename.jpg'] = File.read('/path/to/filename.jpg')
 ```

 NOTE: Mail will automatically Base64 encode an attachment.
-If you want something different, pre-encode your content and pass in the encoded content and encoding in a +Hash+ to the +attachments+ method.
+If you want something different, pre-encode your content and pass in the encoded content and encoding in a `Hash` to the `attachments` method.

 * Pass the file name and specify headers and content and Action Mailer and Mail will use the settings you pass in.